ohager/signum-vanity-address-generator/README.md

 # Security

-The Vanity Address Generator uses a cryptographically secure randomized passphrase and checks if the resulting address meets the desired address pattern.
+The Vanity Address Generator uses a cryptographically secure (`SecureRandom`) randomized passphrase and checks if the resulting address meets the desired address pattern.
 Each iteration a new random passphrase is being generated, such there is no predictable pattern for the addresses/passphrases.
-The resulting passphrase is based upon an 58 alphanumeric alphabet and has 80 characters, so should be sufficiently strong.
+The resulting passphrase is either based upon an 58 alphanumeric alphabet and has 80 characters, or creates a [BIP39](https://en.bitcoin.it/wiki/Seed_phrase) phrase.

 Powered by